IBM/cics-bundle-maven/README.md

 Use of this plugin will vary depending on what you're starting with and the structure of your project.
 We have included some samples to demonstrate the different methods.

 [Reactor sample](https://github.com/IBM/cics-bundle-maven/tree/master/samples/bundle-reactor-deploy)
-This sample is the best starting place if you don't already have a Java project you want you build and want to have a go at building and deploying straight away.
+This sample is the best starting place if you don't already have a Java project you want to build and want to have a go at building and deploying straight away.
 This is a reactor project with one module including the source for a web page (including a JCICS call), which will be packaged into a WAR.
 It has a second module, which creates the bundle and installs this in CICS.
 Further information can be found [here](samples/bundle-reactor-deploy/README.md)

 [WAR sample](https://github.com/IBM/cics-bundle-maven/tree/master/samples/bundle-war-deploy)